Marlene L. Garcia

 ”As a low-income, first-generation college student who received a Cal Grant to pay for college, I consider it a true honor to lead the CA Student Aid Commission in serving the many students like me who would not succeed in college with out financial aid.”

-Marlene Garcia is the Executive Director of the California Student Aid Commission where she oversees a budget of close to $5 billion and a team of 125.
+Marlene Garcia is the Executive Director of the California Student Aid Commission where she oversees a budget of $3.2 billion and a team of 125.
 She is passionate about expanding educational opportunity by removing financial barriers to college success.

 Ms. Garcia brings 30 years’ experience working on education policy issues for a variety of government and higher education institutions.
 She served more than six years as a national leader in Apple Inc.’s Education Strategic Initiatives Group.
 Additionally, in her distinguished career, she has served as Vice Chancellor of Government Relations for the California Community College System, Deputy State Policy Director for the California State University System, and as a Senior Policy Consultant in the Senate Education Committee.
 She also served as a Senior Higher Education Advisor to former Assembly Speaker Willie L. Brown, Jr.